-Saltwater Creek Walk: Much of this area is regenerating after the 2007 fires.
-Part of the Lavinia State Reserve, the track leads down into the Nook Swamp although it gets very rough as you get further along.
-Bush and grassland birds are seen along it including Olive Whistler, New Holland Honeyeater, Flame and Dusky Robin, Dusky and White-browned Wood-swallow and many others.
+Bush and grassland birds are seen along it such as Olive Whistler, New Holland Honeyeater, Flame and Dusky Robin, Dusky and White-browned Wood-swallow and many others.
 While in the area take a walk or drive up to Council Hill lookout where there is a good view of the mid-north of the island.

-Drive from North Road along Reekara Rd to a sharp right (south) turn.
-Salt-water track is unmarked but you will see a rough track heading east at this sharp corner.
+Drive from North Road along Reekara Rd to a sharp right turn.
+Saltwater track is unmarked but you will see a rough track heading east at this sharp corner.
 Walk along this as far as you want to go.

-Bootlace Private Forest Reserve: A 2 km return walk wanders through a highly biodiverse, pristine and covenanted mixed eucalypt forest.
-Several threatened species live or have been recorded here including Swift Parrot.
-By appointment only \$5 pp. Kate 0417487263
+Bootlace Private Forest Reserve Walk:

+A private walk of 2 km return, through a highly biodiverse pristine and covenanted forest.
+Several threatened species live or have been recorded here, plants, birds and other wildlife.
+Visits are by appointment only and guided by the owner.
+Mobile Kate 0417487263, E: kate.ravich@bigpond.com.
+Walks are undertaken at your own risk.
+A donation towards upkeep of the track is appreciated.

-Sea Elephant Estuary: This is a RAMSAR site.
-Waterbirds include various ducks, Black Swans, Pied Oystercatchers, White-faced Heron, Greenshank in the summer months and many others.
-A board-walk trail leads down from the car park, along the edge of the estuary and includes a bird hide.
-Bush birds are also seen here such as Grey Fantail, Silvereyes, King Island Tasmanian Thornbill etc. Past this walk there is salt marsh.
-You may need gumboots depending on the tides and time of year if you choose to go here.
-White-fronted chats are common and Orange Bellied Parrots use this site on their migrations.
-Drive along to the end of Sea Elephant Road to car park.
+Sea Elephant Estuary:

+This is a RAMSAR site.
+Waterbirds include various ducks, Black Swan, Pied Oystercatcher, White-faced Heron, Greenshank in the summer months and many others.
+A lovely and easy board walk leads down from the car park, along the edge of the estuary and includes a bird hide.
+Bush birds are also seen along this walk such as Grey Fantail, Silvereyes, King Island Tasmanian Thornbill etc. Past this walk there is salt marsh.
+You may need gumboots depending on the tides and time of year.
+White-fronted chats are common and Orange Bellied Parrots use the area on their migrations.

+Drive along Sea Elephant Road to car park.
 Walk from there.
-There are picnic and toilet facilities here.

-Pegarah State Forest: This is now a closed forest and includes some of the oldest remaining eucalypt forest on King island.
-Many bush birds can be seen here and it is home to both the King Island Brown Thornbill, the King Island Scrubtit and the King Island Green Rosella.
-There are a number of tracks leading through the forest but some are impassable by car.
+Pegarah State Forest:

+This forest has been closed to milling for some decades and includes some of the oldest remaining eucalypt forest on King island.
+Many bush birds can be seen here and it is home to both the King Island Brown Thornbill (KI subspecies - critically endangered), the King Island Scrubtit (KI subspecies critically endangered) and the King Island Green Rosella (KI subspecies -Vulnerable).
+There are a number of tracks leading through the forest but some are impassable in a car.
 Entry from Pegarah Road.
+Drive and Walk.

-Pegarah Private Nature Reserve: Unique Bird, Fauna & Flora.
+Pegarah Private Nature Reserve:

+Unique Bird, Fauna & Flora.
 100 acres GPS mapped, signage, easy grade tracks.
 By appointment only.
 03 6461 1201

+Grassy Harbour:

-Grassy Harbour: One of the largest Little Blue Penguin colonies on King Island is found here.
+One of the largest Little Blue Penguin colonies on King Island is found here.
 A walk along the breakwater just after dusk is very rewarding.
 No special lighting is available so you will need to take a torch.
-Please cover these with red cellophane (available from the Post Office in Currie) so the birds aren't blinded.
+Please cover these withred cellophane (available from the Post Office in Currie) so the birds aren't blinded.
 If you don't feel like walking then just sit on the foreshore and some birds will come waddling past.
-Nearby, immediately behind Sandblow Beach, is a large Short-tailed Shearwater colony.
-The sheawaters also return to their burrows around dusk and the whole area can become very 'bird busy' for sometime.
+Nearby, immediately behind Sandblow Beach is a large Short-tailed Shearwater colony.
+They also return to their burrows around dusk and the whole area can become very 'bird busy' for sometime.
 Be careful if driving as many birds cross the road and they have no vehicle sense.
 Why should they have?
+Drive to the Grassy Port and follow signs.